BotCore-Discord/BotCore-Documentation/README.md

 # BotCore
-BotCore is a multi-purpose Discord bot written in JavaScript library.
+BotCore is a multi-purpose Discord bot written in JavaScript.
 It is designed to provide various functionalities such as moderation, leveling, giveaways, statistics, monetization, and more to Discord servers.

 # Features
 BotCore is equipped with various features, some of which include: